Decicus/Twitch-Subscriber-Area/README.md

     - nginx 1.4.6, MySQL server 5.5.41, PHP 5.3.29 (Ubuntu 14.04) - Thanks to [obnoxiousfrog](https://github.com/obnoxiousfrog)

 # License
-This is licensed under [MIT License](https://github.com/Decicus/Twitch-Subscriber-Area/blob/master/LICENSE), which basically says; "Do what you want, just don't sue me if anything goes wrong."
+This is licensed under [MIT License](https://github.com/Decicus/Twitch-Subscriber-Area/blob/master/LICENSE).

 # Contact
 Bugs/issues should go on the "Issues" page most of the time.
 Other questions or inquiries can be sent via the following methods: